sedlak477/Botalot.js/README.md

 bot.login(apiToken);
 ```
-else you just start the server with:
+else you just start the server with: `npm start`, and stop it by typing `exit`.
-`npm start`

 ## Requirements
 * [discord.js](https://github.com/hydrabolt/discord.js)